Newshasadat/Stack-Overflow-Developer-Survey/README.md

 AIBen	Represents the user's level of trust in AI

-AICurrentlyUsed	Represents the different ways users currently use AI
+AItoolCurrentlyUsing	Represents the different ways users currently use AI

 AISelect